-The other websites I’ve blocked from my ledger involve spam domains, commercial websites for shops and services, and websites that monetize directly in other means than advertisement.
+The other websites I’ve blocked from my ledger involve spam domains, commercial websites for shops and services, and websites that monetize directly in other means than advertising.
 I’ve removed the websites of for-pay software but left open-source software vendors on the list, as I don’t mind them receiving part of my monthly contribution.
-It requires a lot of micro-management to keep the ledger reflect the websites I actually want to contribute to, and I can only imagine that this will get more time consuming as the list grows over time.
+It requires a lot of micro-management to keep the ledger reflect the websites I want to contribute to, and I can only imagine that this will get more time-consuming as the list grows over time.

 Pay by Bitcoin – high barrier to entry

-Update (): Brave have now switched from Bitcoin to their own Basic Attention Token (BAT) system.
-BAT, like Bitcoin, is a blockchain based token system – better known as a crypto-currency.
+Update (): Brave has switched from Bitcoin to its Basic Attention Token (BAT) system.
+BAT, like Bitcoin, is a blockchain-based token system – better known as a crypto-currency.
 Most of this article remains unchanged as this is just a change of currency, the technologies and problems remain the same.

 Publishers aren’t on board